 Children’s Day observations in the United States predate both Mother’s and Father’s Day.
-The day to celebrate children dates from the 1860s and earlier.
+This day to celebrate children dates from the 1860s and earlier.

 Since 2007, the governor of Illinois has proclaimed “Children’s Day” on the second Sunday in June.
-Also such cities as Aurora, Ill.; Batavia, Ill.; Fort Collins, Colo.; and Vancouver, Wash.; have issued proclamations.
+Also such cities as Aurora, Ill.; Batavia, Ill.; Fort Collins, Colo.; Vancouver, Wash.;and other American cities have issued proclamations.

 Chase’s Calendar of Events cites Children’s Sunday and notes that The Commonwealth of Massachusetts issues an annual proclamation.